I-2-8-7.Statutory Benefit Continuation in Medical Cessation Cases Remanded by the Appeals Council

 No action by the HO is necessary with regard to reinstatement of payments.
 Payments should continue (as long as the individual meets the nondisability requirements of eligibility), unless and until an unfavorable decision or a dismissal order is issued following the remand.

-• Send a notice (see HALLEX I-2-8-102) to the individual (and representative, if any).
-The notice will inform the individual that he or she may now request payment continuation by contacting the FO within 10 days of receiving the notice;
+When the HO receives the completed SSI Payment Status Request from the FO and Part 2, Item c is checked, then the HO will send the appropriate notice (see SHOP 1.4.3) to the claimant and any auxiliaries (and representative, if any).
+The notice will inform the individual that they may now request payment continuation by contacting the FO within 10 days of receiving the notice.

-2. Individual (or Representative) Requests Benefit Continuation
+2. Claimant and/or Auxiliaries (or Representative) Requests Benefit Continuation

 NOTE 1: